jumpstart-classroom/react-fruit-basket-Balancedsan/README.md

 For good measure, add a CSS stylesheet.

-Lastly, replace the list of fruits with an external one by fetching it from an external API service - https://my-json-server.typicode.com/thoughtworks-jumpstart/api/fruits
+Replace the list of fruits with an external one by fetching it from an external API service - https://my-json-server.typicode.com/thoughtworks-jumpstart/api/fruits

+Lastly, publish your app to GitHub Pages.
+Copy the link and add the link to the description in your repository.

 ## Handling user input